 Gathering of Personally-Identifying Information

-Certain visitors to M.T.INFOTECH’s websites choose to interact with M.T.INFOTECH in ways that require M.T.INFOTECH to gather personally-identifying information.
-The amount and type of information that M.T.INFOTECH gathers depends on the nature of the interaction.
+Certain visitors to M.T.INFOTECH’s websites choose to interact with M.T.INFOTECH in ways that require M.T.INFOTECH to gather personally identifying information.
+The amount and type of information that M.T.INFOTECH gathers depend on the nature of the interaction.
 For example, we ask visitors who comment on our blog to provide a username and email address.
-Those who wish to receive M.T.INFOTECH updates via email, we collect their emails.
-In each case, M.T.INFOTECH collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with M.T.INFOTECH.
+For those who wish to receive M.T.INFOTECH updates via email, we collect their emails.
+In each case, M.T.INFOTECH collects such information only insofar as is necessary or appropriate to fulfil the purpose of the visitor’s interaction with M.T.INFOTECH.
 M.T.INFOTECH does not disclose personally-identifying information other than as described below.
 And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.

 Protection of Certain Personally-Identifying Information

-If M.T.INFOTECH, or substantially all of its assets were acquired, or in the unlikely event that M.T.INFOTECH goes out of business or enters bankruptcy, user information would be one of the assets that is transferred or acquired by a third party.
-You acknowledge that such transfers may occur, and that any acquirer of M.T.INFOTECH may continue to use your personal information as set forth in this policy.
+If M.T.INFOTECH or substantially all of its assets were acquired, or in the unlikely event that M.T.INFOTECH goes out of business or enters bankruptcy, user information would be one of the assets that are transferred or acquired by a third party.
+You acknowledge that such transfers may occur and that any acquirer of M.T.INFOTECH may continue to use your personal information as set forth in this policy.

 Comments and other content submitted to Akismet anti-spam service are not saved on our servers unless they were marked as false positives, in which case we store them long enough to use them to improve the service to avoid future false positives.